nowling-lab/asaph/README.md

 You can also enable bagging, where the dataset is bootstrapped before each model is trained, with the `--bagging` flag for the `train` function.
 Bagging is disabled by default since we have found little impact from its usage.

-## SNP Pair Associations
+## Cramer's V
 [Cramer's V](https://en.wikipedia.org/wiki/Cram%C3%A9r's_V) is a measure of association between nominal variables.
-Asaph can use Cramer's V to calculate pairwise "correlations" (associations) between SNPs:
+Asaph can use Cramer's V to calculate associations between the SNPs and population structure or pairwise among the SNPs themselves.
+The command for calculating the associations between the SNPs and population structure is:

+    bin/cramers_v --workdir <path/to/workdir> \
+                  populations

+The associations will then be written a text file located at `<workdir>/statistics/snp_population_associations.txt`.

+You can also calculate the associations between pairs of SNPs:

-    bin/snp_pairwise_associations --workdir <path/to/workdir>
+    bin/cramers_v --workdir <path/to/workdir> \
+                  pairwise

-The pairwise associations will then be written a text file in the `<workdir>/statistics" directory.
+The associations will then be written a text file located at `<workdir>/statistics/snp_pairwise_associations.txt`.
+Since the number of pairs is often very large, you can evaluate the pairwise associations on sampled pairs of SNPs using the `--samples N` flag.

+Lastly, you can calculate the associations between all SNPs and a single SNP:

+    bin/cramers_v --workdir <path/to/workdir> \
+                  pairwise-single \
+                  --chrom 1 \
+                  --pos 200

+The associations will then be written a text file located at `<workdir>/statistics/snp_pairwise_associations_1_200.txt`.

 The pairwise associations calculation requires that the data was imported with the "categories" feature encoding.